 Our financial statements were prepared on a "going concern" basis.
 Certain matters, as described below and in Note 1 to the accompanying financial statements indicate there may be substantial doubt about the company's ability to continue as a going concern.
 However, based on management's assessment of operations and financing, they determined that the substantial doubt was alleviated.
 We have not generated profits since inception, and we have had a history of losses.
-We have sustained losses of \$1,933,791, \$4,600,089 and \$2,280,174 for the six months ended June 30, 2019 and for the years ended December 31, 2018 and 2017, respectively, and have an accumulated deficit of \$13,199,480 as of June 30, 2019.
+We have sustained losses of \$4,012,954 and \$4,600,089 for the years ended December 31, 2019 and 2018, respectively, and have an accumulated deficit of \$15,288,180 as of December 31, 2019.
 Our ability to continue operations is dependent upon our ability to generate sufficient cash flows from operations to meet our obligations, which the company has not been able to accomplish to date, and/or to obtain additional capital financing.